juliet-2013/PROJECT-3/README.md

 In the data exploration phase, we analyzed the dataset to understand its structure, distribution, and relationships between variables.
 We visualized key insights to identify patterns and potential factors influencing customer churn.

 # Data Preprocessing
 Data preprocessing is essential to prepare the data for modeling.
-It involves handling missing values, outliers, and transforming categorical variables.
+It involves handling missing values, and outliers, and transforming categorical variables.
 Additionally, data scaling and splitting into training and testing sets are performed.

 # Feature Engineering
 Feature engineering is crucial for creating informative variables that can improve model performance.
 This step involves the creation of new features, such as customer tenure, and one-hot encoding categorical variables.

 # Modeling
-We employed machine learning techniques, including but not limited to logistic regression, decision trees, random forests, and K Nearest Neighbour , to build predictive models for customer churn.
+We employed machine learning techniques, including but not limited to logistic regression, decision trees, random forests, and K Nearest Neighbour, to build predictive models for customer churn.
 Model selection and hyperparameter tuning were performed to optimize model performance.

 # Evaluation
 The models' performance was evaluated using various metrics such as accuracy, precision, recall, F1-score, and ROC AUC.
 We also visualized the results using confusion matrices and ROC curves.
 The model with the best performance was selected as our final churn prediction model.